 Discover Chicago is designed to provide opportunities to explore the city for little or no cost.
 Events typically occur in the late afternoon or early evening to accommodate student schedules.

-- Past trips include sporting events, museums, tours of local neighborhoods, theater productions, comedy shows, and much more.
+- Past trips include sporting events, museums, tours of local neighborhoods, theater productions, and comedy shows.

 Volunteering & Community Engagement

-You can still put some good out into the world from your couch.
+You can still put some good out into the world from your apartment/dorm room.
 Multilingual students can serve as webpage translators, empathetic listeners can volunteer with 7 Cups, and sighted students can download Be My Eyes to lend a hand to the blind and visually-impaired.

 You can find more opportunities here: